-First of all, if we know the person then it would be easier to understand either they are lying or not because we would already know what they are capable of and what they use to do.
-But if we don’t know the person then it will be very hard to guess whether they are lying or not.
+First of all, if we know the person, then it would be easier to understand either they are lying or not because we would already know what they are capable of and what they use to do.
+But if we don’t know the person, then it will be tough to guess whether they are lying or not.
 When trying to figure out if someone is lying, you first need to understand how the person usually acts.
 Certain habits, like pointing or over-sharing, might be entirely within character for an individual.

 With that in mind, here are some signs that someone is lying to you:

 Abnormal behavior is one of the signs that someone is lying.
 The key to detecting lies is to look for deviations from that established pattern of behavior.
 If a person makes typically no eye contact and blinks like crazy, but he then stares straight through you when answering the question, that is a red flag.
 Try and look for slight pauses before answers.
 Their brain is taking this time to change data.
 The liar may act offended sometimes at being questioned at all, but then suddenly become quite affable when he is lying, or vice versa.

 The physical expressions of a person who is lying can be limited and stiff, with few arm and hand movements.
 His or her hand, arm, and leg movements will tend to be toward their own body.
 It is common for a person who is lying to avoid making eye contact, and will also touch his or her face, throat, and mouth.
 They may rub or scratch the nose or behind their ear.
 Interestingly, they are not likely to touch their chest or the heart with an open hand.
 Generally, a guilty person will also tend to turn his or her body away from the questioner,

 If you were to ask someone what they were doing a week ago, that person would most likely have to take a moment to think about it.
 If the answers you receive appear to be immediate or well-planned, they could be lies.
 One more technique which we can use is to make them say their answer in reverse order.
 A liar will not be able to tell in the exact order if they are lying.

 4 .
 Pause